vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, between 5:15 PM and 6:15 PM, I went to Mehak Indian Cuisine to pick up an online order.
 I wore a cloth face mask and had minimal human interaction in the journey and during pickup.

+## Saturday February 6

+### Morning trip to Walgreens

+In the morning, I went to Walgreens to buy toiletries.
+I checked out at 9:07 AM.
+I wore a (new) KN95 mask while in the store.
+As part of the checkout process, I switched to getting digital receipts.